Minnloco welcomes people from all paths of life

 Physical Need

 At the risk of getting repetitive, whatever you need!
 Please open a dialogue with us about any accommodations you need.
-Below are some quick bullets that might answer some questions, as well as a few shots of the venue to give you a better idea about the space.
+Below are some quick bullets that might answer some questions..

-Unfortunately, the con houses are residential homes, and not designed to accommodate walkers or wheelchairs.
+Unfortunately, the con houses are multi-story residential homes, and not designed to accommodate walkers or wheelchairs.
 If you need help subsidizing the cost of a more accessible hotel, please don't hesitate to ask.
+There are some photos on the event page that might help you understand the space a little better, and we have several more we can send.

 The space is reasonably well-lit, but we will have flashlights on hand for targeted lighting as needed

 Meal plans are vegan.
-If you have other food restrictions, please let us know.
+If you have other dietary restrictions or aversions, please let us know.

 If you have any questions or concerns in real time during the con, people excited to help you will be identified during announcements, as well as be identified as organizers on their badges.